Discovery Theater's Health & Safety Protocols

 As of March 11, 2022, Smithsonian Museums in Washington, DC are no longer requiring visitors to wear masks during their visit when Smithsonian Regional Levels for COVID-19 are in the Low or Medium Level.
 Masks will be required if Levels go into High.

-Vaccination Policy
+Vaccination Policy for COVID-19

 Effective September 1, 2022, and based on recent CDC recommendations, Smithsonian Institution is no longer requiring program participants attending Smithsonian-sponsored activities to show proof of vaccination or negative test results.
 This includes Discovery Theater audience members.